mastrofran/videocrawler/readme.md

 go get github.com/mastrofran/videocrawler@latest
 ```

-and import it to your project:
+and import it into your project:
 ```
 import (
     .